Hedonic Utilitarianism

 • Hedonism: Pain is intrinsically bad for the experiencer, pleasure is intrinsically good for the experiencer, and nothing else is intrinsically bad or good.

-Altruism depends on the definition of a moral circle: the others to whom we should be altruistic.
+The altruism assumption requires the definition of a moral circle: the others to whom you should be altruistic.
 The moral circle could be all human beings or all sentient beings.
 In this essay, I will assume the latter.
 Given the hedonism assumption, it is the least arbitrary choice.

 The hedonic utilitarian believes that we have a moral duty to decrease the pain and increase the pleasure of all sentient beings.
 In other words, we should try to maximize the hedonic utility of the universe.